DRpandaMD/udacity-portfolio-website-final/README.md

 And thats it.  :)

+Update Ver 1.1.3 10/28/2017
+Cleaned up the code a tiny bit.
+Added bootstrap div [row, col] to my line seperators Added classes in CSS for Section and Div HMTL tags

 Upadates Ver 1.1.2 8/1/2017
 Reorganized  HTML Semantic Tags.
 Double checked placement of div container, row and columns